EOSIO/spec-repo/esr_deprecate_deferred.md

 ## Alternatives

 * `eosio.msig` currently uses deferred transactions.
-It could switch to inline actions instead.
+It shall switch to inline actions instead.
    This has some advantages:
   * If `exec` fails, the status of the failure will be in the receipt of the transaction which used `exec`, simplifying diagnosis.
   * If `exec` fails, it can be retried after fixing the problem. e.g. by increasing resources.
 * `eosio.wrap` also uses deferred transactions.
-It could switch to inline actions instead.
+It shall switch to inline actions instead.
 * Some users use wait weights in combination with deferred transactions to protect their accounts.
   They could switch to contract-based protection instead.
 Contracts which provide protection services could use the [Contract Authentication](esr_contract_trx_auth.md) and